thetist/thetist.github.io/_pages/about.md

 3. **Computational Neuroscience**
 (a) Principles of How the Hippocampus Stores and Recalls Memories
-(b) Principles of Learning in the Biological Brain
+(b) Principles of How the Brain Learns and Generalizes Knowledge

 If you share these interests or would like to explore potential collaborations, please feel free to reach out!